MattArnold/tuxtrax/README.md

 002 Now the form saves to a database.
 The message now reads “we’re going to make these form results publicly visible soon.” - DONE (Although it's just hacked together with a PHP script.)

 003 A public-facing webpage lists every entry in the database.
 At the top of the page is the headline “Penguicon Events Suggested So Far!”
 Next to that is “Suggest An Event” with a link to the form.
-For now, just manually put the database on the page.
+For now, just manually put the database on the page. -DONE

 004 When the form is filled out, add the new entry immediately and automatically to the public-facing page.